Jeff-Russ/onscreen-console_js/README.md

     window.on_screen_console(true);

 This will enable the logging but it will be hidden by default.
 The key combination backtick-s will show the console.

-If you want to enable and show with the key combination you can use this instead:

-    window.init_on_screen_console();
+To enable the visiblity via code, call like this:

+    window.on_screen_console(true, true);

+You can clear the console in real-time with a key combo but if you'd like to do it in the script, call:

+    window.clear_on_screen_console();

 ## Key Combinations